QianZeHao123/MDS-Research-Project/Dissertation/main.typ

   caption: "Class Diagram of the ABM Model",
 ) <label:class>

-I used a top-down modeling approach to design the customer (agent) and the market environment (BassModel).
+We used a top-down modeling approach to design the customer (agent) and the market environment (BassModel).
 The characteristics (such as the type of the consumers, the probability of accepting the product, etc.) of the user will be introduced in detail in @label:agent_attr, and the simulation of the market